 - the worker has been written about in the media.

-These criteria favor individuals who have a background in research.
-Since life science companies often hire workers who have previously performed extensive research and have written articles, those workers usually have an easier time demonstrating extraordinary ability than ordinary business people because they have a strong paper-trail documenting their success.
+These criteria favor individuals who have a background in research and publishing.
+Since life science companies often hire workers who have previously performed extensive research and have written academic articles in journals, those workers usually have an easier time demonstrating extraordinary ability than ordinary business people because they have a strong paper-trail documenting their success.
 Note that if a foreign national is pursuing an extraordinary ability immigrant visa (green card), then they can self-petition and do not necessarily require a permanent job offer in the United States.

 National Interest Waivers

 Unless a foreign worker is one of the few who are able to qualify for a green card based on extraordinary ability or outstanding research, the most likely path to a green card will require that the employer obtain a prevailing wage from the Department of Labor and test the U.S. labor market to show that there are no qualified U.S. workers who are looking for work in the employment area.
 This process is called "Labor Certification" or "PERM."
-Labor certification is time consuming, and can take anywhere from one to three years to complete.
+Labor Certification is time consuming and can take anywhere from one to three years to complete.
 The government exempts certain individuals who will be performing services that serve the "national interest" of the U.S. from the Labor Certification requirement.

 Foreign workers who utilize this method will generally have a quicker path to a green card than those who utilize Labor Certification.
-Though the kinds of jobs that qualify for a national interest waiver are not specifically defined, national interest waivers are usually granted to those who have "exceptional ability" and whose employment in the U.S. will greatly benefit the nation.
-Exceptional ability means a degree of expertise significantly above that ordinarily encountered in the sciences, arts, or business.
-As with extraordinary ability workers and outstanding researchers, the government evaluates these applications using a combination of objective and subjective criteria that favors individuals who have a background in academic research and publishing.
+Though the kinds of jobs that qualify for a national interest waiver are not specifically defined, national interest waivers are usually granted to those who have "exceptional ability" and whose employment in the U.S. has both substantial merit and national importance.
+Exceptional ability means ‘a degree of expertise significantly above that ordinarily encountered in the sciences, arts, or business.’

 Life science companies should keep these additional options in mind when considering hiring foreign workers.

-For more information, or discuss immigration options, please contact Grant Godfrey.
+For more information, or discuss immigration options, please contact your Parker Gallini immigration attorney.